 Behaviour for Learning

-Students and teachers are fully aware of the college’s Behaviour for Learning Policy and there is a clear system of rewards and sanctions.
+Students and teachers are fully aware of the School’s Behaviour for Learning Policy and there is a clear system of rewards and sanctions.
 Respect for others forms the basis on which we expect students to behave.
 This is reflected in the Inspectors’ statement that: